BruceRo/GetCleanDataCourseProject/CodeBook.md

 We then load the *feature.txt* which contains the column names for the X data set so we can add that to the X data.
 Now we only take the columns that have "mean()" or "std()" in their name.
-Now we tidy up the names by removing parentheses, capitalize mean and std for "camelCase" readability, an finally replace abbreviations with full words.
+Now we tidy up the names by removing parentheses, capitalize mean and std for "camelCase" readability, and finally replace abbreviations with full words.

 We next read in the activity labels and recode Y so that it shows the name and not the number for the activity.